oliverigor27/SportsFitPro/Readme.md

 # SportFitPro API

-SportFitPro is a powerful and user-friendly sports training API, crafted to empower athletes, fitness enthusiasts, and sports professionals with a comprehensive approach to training and performance optimization.
+SportFitPro is a robust and user-friendly sports training API designed to empower athletes, fitness enthusiasts, and sports professionals with a comprehensive approach to training and performance optimization.

 ## Technologies Used

-- **ASP.NET 7:** The API is built using ASP.NET 7, providing a robust and scalable foundation for developing web applications and services.
+- **ASP.NET 7:** The API is constructed using ASP.NET 7, providing a solid and scalable foundation for developing web applications and services.

-- **MongoDB:** SportFitPro leverages MongoDB as its database system.
-MongoDB's flexibility and scalability make it an ideal choice for storing and retrieving sports-related data efficiently.
+- **PostgreSQL:** SportFitPro now leverages PostgreSQL as its database system.
+PostgreSQL's reliability and scalability make it an ideal choice for storing and retrieving sports-related data efficiently.

-- **JWT (JSON Web Tokens):** The API implements JSON Web Tokens for secure authentication, ensuring that only authorized users can access and interact with the training and performance features.
+- **Identity Framework:** Identity Framework is integrated to manage user authentication, authorization, and account-related functionalities seamlessly.

+- **Entity Framework:** Entity Framework is used for data access, providing a convenient and object-oriented way to interact with the underlying database.

 ## Features

-SportFitPro API offers a range of features to enhance the training experience:
+SportFitPro API offers a variety of features to enhance the training experience:

 1. **User Authentication:**
-   - Secure user authentication using JWT for controlled access to training resources.
+   - User authentication is handled through Identity Framework for controlled access to training resources.

 2. **Sports Training Data:**
    - Store and manage comprehensive sports training data, including workout routines, performance metrics, and progress tracking.